spafrost/gqgmc-mqtt-bridge/README.md

 > **Help Expand Compatibility:** If you successfully test this with other GMC models, please report your results to help improve this compatibility table.

-> **Reference:** [GQ Electronics GMC Series](https://www.gqelectronicsllc.com/comersus/store/comersus_listItems.asp?idCategory=2) geiger counters support WiFi data logging to custom servers.
+> **Reference:** [Some GQ Electronics GMC Series](https://www.gqelectronicsllc.com/comersus/store/download.asp) geiger counters support WiFi data logging that can be configured to send data to custom servers.

 ## How It Works